andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Alberto Brandolini had however identified it, and if I'd know that when I started I might have been a lot more confident in what I uncovered.

-Having pulled out the shared kernel of cases, and having identified how this was manifest in various contexts to solve various problems and support various activities the question of how these were related could no longer be avoided.
+Having pulled out the Abstract Core case model, and having identified how this was manifest in various ways in various contexts to solve various problems and support various activities, the question of how these concrete manifestations of the various forms of Case were related could no longer be avoided.

 It was clear that not only did each distinct case model exist within its own bounded context, but also that there was a clear flow from one manifestation to another:

 ()->|()->()

-But despite this breakthrough, I was nervous.
+But despite this seemingly solid conclusion, I was nervous.
 I was nervous about the nature of the relationships between these contexts.

 I knew relationships between bounded contexts was significant - I am a big fan of the strategic design patterns and the clarity they gave - but what I had here felt like a different form.